 Animal care and management workers support the welfare of wildlife, exhibited, working, and domestic animals.
+While working with animals, many roles also require people-centred approaches and skills; for example, Assistance Dog Trainers.
 The industry is experiencing accelerated growth, with increasing opportunities and challenges for pet-related businesses, many of which are seeking to expand operations but facing issues with attracting skilled workers, especially in regional, rural and remote Australia.

 Key updates